TVS Motor Company

-TVS Motor Company (commonly known as TVS) is an Indian multinational motorcycle manufacturer headquartered in Chennai.
-It is the third-largest motorcycle company in India in terms of revenue.
+TVS Motor Company is an Indian multinational motorcycle manufacturer headquartered in Chennai.
+It is the third-largest motorcycle company in India by revenue.
 The company has annual sales of three million units and an annual production capacity of over four million vehicles.
 TVS Motor Company is also the second largest two-wheeler exporter in India with exports to over 60 countries.

 TVS Motor Company is the flagship company of the TVS Group, being the largest company of the group in terms of valuation and turnover.
-The logo for TVS Motor Company features a red horse.

 History

-T. V. Sundaram Iyengar began with Madurai's first bus service in 1911 and founded TVS, a company in the transportation business with a large fleet of trucks and buses under the name of Southern Roadways.
+T. V. Sundram Iyengar began with Madurai's first bus service in 1911 and founded TVS, a company in the transportation business with a large fleet of trucks and buses under the name of Southern Roadways.

 Early history

 Sundaram Clayton was founded in 1962 in collaboration with Clayton Dewandre Holdings, United Kingdom.
 It manufactured brakes, exhausts, compressors and various other automotive parts.
 The company set up a plant at Hosur in 1976, to manufacture mopeds as part of their new division.
 In 1980, TVS 50, India's first two-seater moped rolled out of the factory at Hosur in Tamil Nadu, India.
 A technical collaboration with the Japanese auto giant Suzuki Ltd. resulted in the joint-venture between Sundaram Clayton Ltd and Suzuki Motor Corporation, in 1987.
 Commercial production of motorcycles began in 1989.